 No more cutbacks.

 Many people wish to pull out of Europe (the EU) yet the EU was not designed to run up such huge debts in each nation state (in its original constitution).
-Using this option as a bargaining tool to cancel debt worked for Greece, which although Greece had internal taxation problems, it also had mismanagement of its policies from outside of its control.
-Many countries are half members of the EU or just in the European Council.
+Using that option as a bargaining tool to cancel debt worked for Greece Greece had internal taxation problems and it also suffered under the imposed mismanagement of its policies from outside of its control.
+Many countries are half members (member states) of the EU or they reside just in the European Council.
 This effort or strategy to cancel debt was adopted by many who may not wish to leave the EU.
 Many Fis Nua supporters wished to leave the EU many did not.
-My interests were in returning to the original sensible macro and micro economic vision for a new Europe.
-Debt erodes this vision.
+Returning to the original sensible macro and micro economic vision for a new Europe would ensure a better future.
+Debt without sensible management, erodes this vision.
 Many people are of course concerned that they have no control over national identity issues, border control and taxation macro-economic policies.
-The different types of EU membership and EU Council members reflect those concerns since 1946, hence its slow development.
+The different types of (depending on the country) EU membership and EU Council members reflect those concerns since 1946, hence its slow development.

-Above 1 & 2 are issues which will severely impair Ireland’s economy for the next Twenty Years.
-In this respect 100% full employment is achievable and is in my opinion far more attractive and a natural successor to the ‘steady state’ economy model, especially after one phase of the IMF Troika has now completed.Herman Daly who masterminded the steady state model has produced an incredible working alternative, yet as the recent perceived lowering of Renewable Energy targets (Jan 2014) within the EU (to boost employment levels or SME’s ) ultimately bringing near zero emission’s in buildings and emission targets overall will mean more development without emissions and yet jobs will be created.
+1. Issues (see above) which will severely impair Ireland’s economy for the next Twenty Years.
+100% full employment is achievable and is in my opinion far more attractive and a natural successor to the ‘steady state’ economy model, especially after one phase of the IMF Troika has now completed.Herman Daly who masterminded the steady state model has produced an incredible working alternative, yet as the recent perceived lowering of Renewable Energy targets (Jan 2014) within the EU (to boost employment levels or SME’s ) ultimately bringing near zero emission’s in buildings and emission targets overall will mean more development without emissions and yet jobs will be created.

 2. The €374 Billions (€96 Billion being direct government debt) see the Irish Debt Audit article “Debt Audit Gives People Clear Picture of Ireland’s Debt and its repudiation“, (which causes an economy default and to sell its natural assets) Ireland should keep its Double Irish tax system with comparable tax cuts for workers and those with new Jobs, as the debt issue should not be a burden to recovery and exports.
 Is their any point to low Unemployment and Austerity and Debt which ultimately forces innovation nationally to dissipate, and a “low wage” workforce which however has a skills gap.Why not FDI with also nationally new Irish indigenous Corporations.